Bringing AAUW to Cleveland, Ohio’s East Side

 The book discussion was open to all.

-The vote to eliminate AAUW’s degree requirement is underway.
-Branch members–we need your vote before voting closes May 15.
+The vote to eliminate AAUW’s degree requirement did not qualify for a voting quorum.
+Branch members–we needed your vote.
 Look how we did the last time this change was brought to a vote.
 Make it better.
 Read more at Open Up AAUW.org

 Influencer Strategies